Nick Baggaley, one of our fisheries team and a very skilled pike angler, gives us his hints and tips on what bait to serve up to hungry pike.

 This small soft bait is a relative of the sardine.
-Although they are not the first choice for many pike anglers currently they should not be discounted as they have accounted for many fish over the years.
-This oily little silver fish could be the bait which would fool a pike on hard fished waters that have seen all the usual pike baits?
+Although they are not the first choice for many pike anglers they should not be discounted as they have accounted for many fish over the years.
+This oily little silver fish could be the bait that fools a pike on hard-fished waters that have seen all the usual pike baits.
 Give them a try, they are cheap and easily found in your local supermarket or fishmonger.

-Lamprey are eel like fish, are migratory and spend much of their life in the sea and only come back to freshwater to spawn.
-They're not an oily bait but due to their parasitic nature are full of blood, as they feed off other sea fish.
+Lamprey are eel-like fish.
+They're migratory, spend much of their life in the sea and only come back to freshwater to spawn.
+They're not an oily bait but due to their parasitic nature they are full of blood, as they feed off other sea fish.
 This means that when they defrost they ooze blood, which is highly attractive to pike.

-This tough-skinned bait also means it stays on the hook and can be cast great distances.
+This tough-skinned bait also stays on the hook and can be cast great distances.

 Tip: Prick your baits with the point of your scissors or a knife to pierce the skin.
-This allows more of the juices and scent to leave your bait making it more attractive and easier to locate.
+This allows more of the juices and scent to escape, making it more attractive and easier to locate.